rasor/rasor.github.io/content/2019/2019-03-29-OpenFaaSDevWindows.md

 ### Production

 For deploying to OpenFaaS to a **cloud container cluster** there are some good guides on **k8s** like [ofc-bootstrap](https://github.com/openfaas-incubator/ofc-bootstrap).
 I guess you are managing the cluster here.
+You can include the ofc-bootstrap in a [GitLab DevOps workflow](https://www.openfaas.com/blog/openfaas-cloud-gitlab/).
+This will use DigitalOcean (60 day trial in previous link), Google Cloud or AWS as cloud container cluster provider.

-But there is a great guide in the D4S book chapter 7, where Chanwit uses **AWS spot instances** for running **Swarm** worker nodes.
-This solution can keep the price as low as Native Serverles, Chanwit claims.
-The challenge with spot instances is that you have to restart nodes, when they are marked for termination.
+There is also a great guide in the D4S book chapter 7, where Chanwit uses **AWS spot instances** for running **Swarm** worker nodes.
+This solution can **keep the price as low as Native Serverless**, Chanwit claims.
+The challenge with spot instances is that you have to **restart nodes**, when they are **marked for termination**.
 In this guide you are managing the cluster.
 Chanwits [code is here](https://github.com/PacktPublishing/Docker-for-Serverless-Applications/tree/master/ch_operating).